Ingrid Jonker: The House in Plumstead

 According to psychologist L.M. van der Merwe, "Anna Jonker points out that their father was happy to have his older daughters at home with him and that he tried his best to minimize the friction between them and their stepmother.
 But he was often away and the girls soon noticed that their complaints only led to further friction.
 They started keeping quiet and their father no longer enquired."

-At other times, however, Abraham Jonker was complicit in his wife's mistreatment of her step-daughters.
+At other times, Abraham was complicit in his wife's mistreatment of his daughters.
 Anna later recalled, "They sat at the head of the table and we sat at the bottom, below the salt.
 When they had a leg of lamb, we ate mince.
 They had fruit, but we did not.
 They had sweets, but that we weren't allowed.
 They would go for Sunday drives, but there wouldn't be space for us two in the huge big car."

-Mrs. Steenkamp continues, "Lulu was nothing but a judge who constantly condemned the children.
-Those children were extremely vulnerable – not so much Anna, she could stand her own ground, but Ingrid was totally vulnerable.
-The reason for that was that she knew Anna was the favourite."

-Both Anna and Ingrid were used to wandering around on their own and always speaking their minds.
-But, according to their stepmother's friend, Mrs. Ena de Klerk, "Lulu wanted to keep them at home, to protect them and shape them into a religious mold.
+Steenkamp describes Ingrid as "totally vulnerable" while Anna could "stand her own ground", being the favourite.
+Both Anna and Ingrid were used to wandering on their own and always speaking their minds.
+But, according to their stepmother's friend, Ena de Klerk, "Lulu wanted to keep them at home, to protect them and shape them into a religious mold.
 This caused clashes between her and the girls.
 It was not so much that she was unfair to them, inherently Lulu Brevis was a good person.
 Anna and Ingrid were vagabonds, they roamed the beaches from an early age.
 They knew absolutely nothing about a home life."

-According to Mrs. Steenkamp, however, "That is the kind of attitude those people had towards the children.
+According to Steenkamp, however, "That is the kind of attitude those people had towards the children.
 They were raised perfectly well, for goodness sake!
 Their mother raised them, and she came from one of the best families in Paarl!
 How could they have said the children had grown up in the back streets?"

-While living in Plumstead, Ingrid and Anna attended Wynberg Girls’ High School, where teaching was in English rather than Afrikaans.
+While living in Plumstead, Ingrid and Anna attended Wynberg Girls' High School, where teaching was in English rather than Afrikaans.
 School records reveal Ingrid to have been a well behaved but average student, who preferred to devote herself only to those subjects she liked.
 Her writing was praised by her teachers and she began writing poetry for the school magazine.

 Ingrid later recalled, "By now my poems started appearing in the Jongspan and in our school magazines.
 My head teacher, Miss Currie, indignant about my satiric verses about the school teachers, reprimanded me, placed me in my sister's care, washed her hands of me and was the first person to tell me, 'You are undisciplined and disobedient, but my goodness you have talent!'"